CsizmadiaLaszlo/route-tracker/README.md

 <!-- Hosting -->
 ## Hosting

 Great news!
 The project is already hosted on Heroku and can be accessed at https://routetracker.herokuapp.com/.
-However, it's worth noting that both the backend and frontend are currently hosted on Heroku Eco, which means that if the website is not always active, it may be in a sleeping stage.
-Please be patient as the system may need some time to wake up.
+However, it's worth noting that both the backend and frontend are currently hosted on Heroku Eco, which means that the website is not always active it may be in a sleeping stage.
+Please be patient, as the system may need some time to wake up.
 Thank you for your interest, and happy exploring!

 ### Built With